 Food Truck and Trailer Graphics and Wraps

-Often we will be called in in the middle of the food truck trailer building process.
+Often we will be called in in the middle of the food truck or trailer building process.
 And we have seen many different, radical, novel approaches to the food truck industries.
-Business owners will come to us with the typical delivery truck build or a trailer, but also buses or train type vehicles.
+Business owners will come to us with the typical delivery truck build or a trailer, but also with buses or train type vehicles.
 Or perhaps a model or form shape that is attached to the vehicle.
-And this is well welcomed, as it is these creative and novel approaches to business that leads to business success.
-So in understanding the industry in this way, we have adapted to making the less straight forward simple graphics work.
-We have learned to be flexible in the process and embrace the twists and turns of the industry.
-Lets face it, unlike other businesses, food truck business thrives with creativity.
-Big, bright bold is a proved strategies to grab the attention of passbyers.

 How is it done?

-The approved design can then go to our printers.
-All is done inhouse.
-We have invested in state of the art large format printers that produce, vibrant true colors.
-The graphics are printed on high quality cast durable vinyl then over laminated with a protective clear vinyl film which protects against abrasion scratches and UV fading for a long lasting effect.
+The approved design can then go to our printers which is all done inhouse.
+We have invested in state of the art large format printers that produce vibrant, true colours.
+The graphics are printed on high quality cast durable vinyl then over-laminated with a protective clear vinyl film which protects against abrasion, scratches and UV fading for a long lasting effect.

 The cost can run anywhere from $1000 - $5000.
-On the low end may be trailers with flat sided and minimal rivets.
+On the low end of the price range are usually trailers with flat sides and minimal rivets.
 Or perhaps not a full wrap but spot decals.
-Then on the heavier end will be large trucks with lots of protruding elements such as rivets, hinges, shelves, doors and windows.
+On the higher end will be large trucks with lots of protruding elements such as rivets, hinges, shelves, doors and windows.

 If one considers that this wrap may be there for the next 3-7 years, in the long run it is a small expense.
-Then when it has served its purpose, it can be removed and has protected the paint underneath from years of scratches and paint fading due to sun exposure.
+When it has served its purpose, it can be removed and has protected the paint underneath from years of scratches and fading due to sun exposure as well.

 We look forward to hearing from you and helping you with your project.
 Please call us today for a quote or just to brainstorm your options.